hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/esummary.md

 ```

 {numref}`Figure {number}: <esummarymcommon>` _Survey totals all lakes and rivers: the most common objects identified from March 2020 - May 2021.
 The fail rate is the ratio of the number of times an object was identified at least once with respect to the number of surveys.
-The quantity is the total number of an identified object collected and the median pieces of litter per 100 meters (p/100m)_

-For example, figure 2, a total of 8,485 cigarette filters were identified in 87% of the surveys, representing 15 percent of the total items collected and had a median value of 20 cigarette filters per 100m of shoreline.
+The quantity is the total number of an identified object collected and the median pieces of litter per 100 meters (p/100m).
+For example a total of 8,485 cigarette filters were identified in 87% of the surveys, representing 15 percent of the total items collected and had a median value of 20 cigarette filters per 100m of shoreline._

 Industrial pellets and expanded foams < 5mm both occurred in significant quantities but identified in less than 50% of the surveys (median of 0), indicating high counts at specific locations.
-While both micro-plastics, their use, origin and rate of occurrence are different depending on the survey area region.
-Industrial pellets are raw materials used in injection molding processes and foamed plastic beads are the result of fragmentation of expanded polystyrene.
-Location, quantities and rate of individual object occurrence see [_Lakes and rivers_](allsurveys).
+While both are micro plastics, their use, origin and rate of occurrence are different depending on the survey area region.
+Industrial pellets are raw materials used in injection molding processes whereas foamed plastic beads are the result of fragmentation of expanded polystyrene.
+For more information on location, quantities and rate of individual object occurrence see [_Lakes and rivers_](allsurveys).

 ```{figure} resources/images/esummary/mostcommoneos.png